nocwang/publications/README.md

 "Readmission prediction after general surgery in a tertiary safety-net academic medical center", under review.

+## Conference

 "A joint sparse clustering and classification approach with applications to hospitalization prediction", IEEE 55th Conference on Decision and Control, 2016.

 "Strong consistency of parameter estimates for purely explosive autoregressive models with exogenous inputs", Proceedings of the 33rd Chinese Control Conference, 2014.

+## Thesis Prospectus
+### Analytics and Optimization Methods in Biomedical Systems: From Microbes to Humans